View for:

 accordion icon

-The beautician may refuse to depilate if she sees that your skin is irritated, the epidermis is torn, or there are visible changes.
+• The beautician may refuse to perform the waxing if your skin appears irritated, abraded, or shows visible changes.

 More about hair removal

-Will my hair grow back darker and stronger?
+Will my hair grow back darker and thicker?

 accordion icon

-On the contrary!
-The hair will grow back brighter and finer after each subsequent treatment.
+Quite the opposite!
+The hair will grow back lighter and finer after each treatment.

 accordion icon